About half of all the questions to i-Base are covered by the questions below.

 - What happens if I stop taking treatment?

 Short answer: your viral load will rebound quickly and your CD4 will then start to fall.
-This will usually be to the level before you started treatment.
+This will usually be to the level your viral load was at before you started HIV treatment.
 Please see the full answer for details.

 - What does the number mean on an HIV test result?

 Short answer: less than 1.0 means you are HIV negative.
 “Non-reactive” also means HIV negative. i-Base does not answer test questions but we still get asked this a lot from outside the UK.
 See the full linked answer for lots more info on testing.

 - Can we stop using condoms is viral load is undetectable on treatment?